Top photo – Norina Vicente teaches children about insects.

 ~Domingas Matlombe (second cohort) Biodiversidade, Genética e Evolução, University de Porto

-~Rassina Farassi Biociências, Coimbra University
+~Rassina Farassi, Biociências, Coimbra University

-~Norina Vicente Biodiversidade, Genética e Evolução, University de Porto
+~Norina Vicente, Biodiversidade, Genética e Evolução, University de Porto

 Clotilde Nhancale works on her master’s research project.